groovemonkey/hands_on_linux-self_hosted_wordpress_for_linux_beginners/7-set-up-wordpress-site.md

 ## Create nginx vhost config file

 Add the following content to /etc/nginx/conf.d/tutorialinux.conf.
-Replace all occurrences of '{{ domain_name }}' with your actual domain name for this site:
+Replace all occurrences of 'tutorialinux' in this file with your IP address or domain name (if you have one):

     # nano /etc/nginx/conf.d/tutorialinux.conf